FeynKrack: A continuum model for quasi-brittle damage through Feynman-Kac killed diffusion: Conclusions

-While we do not undertake it here, the stochastic dynamical foundation laid out in this work may be useful in better modeling of the constitutive relations through the rich theory of non-equilibrium thermodynamics.
+While we do not undertake it here, the effect of certain aspects of material heterogeneity (such as coarse aggregates in concrete) on the response could be brought out by introducing a Cosserat-type rotation, again described via a measure, within the present model.
+The stochastic dynamical foundation laid out in this work may be useful in better modeling of the constitutive relations through the rich theory of non-equilibrium thermodynamics.
 Of specific interest in this context would be the development of an appropriate fluctuation relation to replace the second law -- the entropy inequality.
 Extending this idea to model ductile damage would also be a future route worth exploring.
 Finally, if this work has managed to go a little farther, it is only by riding 'on the shoulders of giants', such as the originators of schemes like phase field \cite{miehe2010phase} and GraFEA \cite{thamburaja2021fracture}.